exyte/PopupView/README.md

 `autohideIn` - time after which popup should disappear
 `dragToDismiss` - true by default: enable/disable drag to dismiss (upwards for .top popup types, downwards for .bottom and default type)
 `closeOnTap` - true by default: enable/disable closing on tap on popup
-`closeOnTapOutside` - false by default: enable/disable closing on tap on outside of popup
-`dismissCallback` - custom callback to call once the popup is dismissed
+`closeOnTapOutside` - false by default: enable/disable closing on tap on outside of popup `backgroundColor` - Color.clear by default: change background color of outside area `dismissCallback` - custom callback to call once the popup is dismissed

 <img align="right" src="https://raw.githubusercontent.com/exyte/PopupView/master/Assets/drag.gif" width="480" />